Abutilon theophrasti Medik.

 Family - Malvaceae

 Habit - Taprooted annual forb.

-Stems - Erect, to 2 m, branched or not, densely pubescent with stellate hairs.
+Stems - Ascending to erect, to 2 m, branched or not, densely pubescent with stellate hairs.

-Leaves - Alternate, long petiolate.
-Blades to 20 cm long, simple, entire, heart shaped, strongly cordate at the base, abruptly long-tapered at the tip, the margins entire or shallowly toothed, densely pubescent with stellate hairs.
+Leaves - Alternate, simple, long petiolate.
+Blades to 20 cm long, heart shaped, strongly cordate at the base, abruptly long-tapered at the tip, the margins entire or shallowly toothed, densely pubescent with stellate hairs.
 Surfaces soft and velvety to the touch.
 Stipules 3-8 mm long, linear, shed early.

-Inflorescences - Flowers solitary in leaf axils or in loose terminal and axillary clusters.
+Inflorescences - Flowers solitary in leaf axils, or in loose terminal and axillary clusters.
+Bractlets absent.

 Flowering - June - October.

 Habitat - Crop fields, waste ground, disturbed sites, roadsides, railroads.

 Other info. - This plant can be found throughout Missouri, and also occurs in many parts of the continental U.S., particularly the upper Midwest.
 It was originally introduced in the U.S. in the early 1800s as a fiber source for cordage, and has since become one of the most important broadleaf weeds of crop fields in the U.S. In fact, the Syngenta corporation in North Carolina has researched varieties of corn which produce an herbicide specifically targeted against Abutilon.
 The plant is most commonly seen along disturbed roadsides and in unkempt cultivated fields, and rarely anywhere else.
 It is easy to identify as nothing else in the state much resembles it.